radius logo

 But even with slightly higher supply numbers in the tri-county area, many Greater Miami self storage players and industry observers are still bullish on the region for a number of reasons.

-First, they point to the fact that Miami, the nation’s seventh largest metropolitan area, is faring better than many other major markets across the nation in terms of supply.
-Over the past three years, Miami ranks 12th in supply growth, compared to No. 1 Denver’s 27.6 percent growth, according to Radius + data.
+First, they point to the fact that Miami, the nation’s seventh largest metropolitan area, is faring better than many other major markets across the nation in terms of supply growth.
+Over the past three years, Miami ranks 12th in supply growth, compared to No. 1 Denver’s 27.6 percent growth, according to Radius+ data.

 In addition, Greater Miami was in a better position to absorb more self storage facilities at the start of the past decade’s nationwide building boom.
 Even after the surge in new facilities, Greater Miami’s self storage penetration rate today is hovering at about 6 net rentable square feet per person, roughly in line with the national average of about 6, according to Radius+.